-Students who speak, read and write a language other than English can earn world language credits by demonstrating proficiency.
+Students who speak, read, and write a language other than English can earn world language credits in high school and college by demonstrating proficiency.
 Students who demonstrate proficiency

-on nationally recognized proficiency assessments may be able to receive competency credits on their transcript.
+on nationally recognized proficiency assessments may be able to receive competency credits on their high school transcript.

 Superintendent Reykdal addresses the 2017 WAFLT Fall Conference of K-16 world language educators.
 He emphasizes the importance of world language proficiency and bilingualism for all students.

 For students in K–12 grades, our goal is to develop a system that supports any bilingual student to receive world language credits by demonstrating language proficiency.
 In order to increase student access, OSPI has established a process to empower and engage school districts to set up competency testing for their bilingual students and support third party agencies and to offer testing in their communities.

 in Your School District

 Translated videos in Amharic, Cambodian, Chinese, Korean, Punjabi, Samoan, Somali, Spanish, Tagalog, Tigrigna, Vietnamese.

 Statewide Test Results Summary

 A grant by the Bill & Melinda Gates Foundation to help improve the career and college readiness of English language learners.
 Learn more about the Road Map Project.